 4. Get enough sleep, reduce stress levels

 Studies find that sleep has a direct impact on how strong your immune system is.
 Even short-term sleep loss affects your stress levels and system.
-Especially in the winter when you defenses against flu and infections; you must be the strongest and make sure you get enough sleep.
+Especially in the winter when you defences against flu and infections; you must be the strongest and make sure you get enough sleep.